john-james-ai/BreastCancerDetection/_sources/content/01_eda/03_eda_image.md

 ## Overview

-There are 3565 full mammogram images, not counting one for which the DICOM file was corrupt. {numref}`edai_stats_fig` shows the number of images in the training and test sets by pathology.
+There are 3565 full mammogram images, not counting one for which the DICOM file was corrupt. {numref}`edai_stats_plot_fig` shows the number of images in the training and test sets by pathology.

 ```{code-cell} ipython3
 :tags: [hide-cell, remove-output]